 Steve Schmidt — Hammond organ Mandy Gaines — vocalist Dixie Karas — vocalist Brad Myers — guitar Jim Leslie — drums Please join the STEVE SCHMIDT ORGAN TRIO in celebrating Christmas and the Holidays for five big nights of fun - Thursday — Monday 12/19-12/23/24.
 A $15 drink/food minimum is charged per person in the party, per set, if the total for beverages purchased by the party does not meet the minimum.
 Important Notices: If you do not check in by 15 minutes into the start of the set, we reserve the right to resale your seats with no refund.
 Refunds must be requested 24 hours before the start of the performance.

 The Original Farm League Big Band is a 17-piece Jazz Orchestra dedicated to expanding the modern big band repertoire while featuring the work of local arrangers/composers.
 Formed in 2015, the ensemble comprises many of the Cincinnati/Dayton area's most exciting up-and-coming Jazz players and performs entirely original material.
 A $15 drink/food minimum is charged per person in the party, per set, if the total for beverages purchased by the party does not meet the minimum.
 Important Notices: If you do not check in by 15 minutes into the start of the set, we reserve the right to resale your seats with no refund.
-Refunds must be requested 24 hours before the start of the performance.
+Tickets for this performance are non-refundable.
+If you are unable to attend, a one-time transfer to a future show of equal value will be accepted.

 Celebrating Charlie's return to Cincinnati from the U.S. Air Force Band of the West, the Merk Brothers present the music of the Brecker, Marsalis, Jones, Jensen, and Heath siblings with a healthy dose of Merk originals.
 Spencer Merk — trombone Charlie Merk — trumpet Alex Merk — drums Ben Tweedt — piano Justin Dawson — bass A $15 drink/food minimum is charged per person in the party, per set, if the total for beverages purchased by the party does not meet the minimum.
 Important Notices: If you do not check in by 15 minutes into the start of the set, we reserve the right to resale your seats with no refund.
 Tickets for this performance are non-refundable.
 If you cannot attend, a one-time transfer to a future show of equal value will be accepted.